-You have been interviewing a client and now have enough information to make the necessary decisions.
+You have been reviewing an application for public assistance with a client and are satisfied that you have all the information necessary to make an eligibility determination.
 However, the client just will not stop talking and is repeating, in slightly different words, the information that he has already given you.
 Which one of the following is the best way to deal with this situation?

-- A. Tell the client that the interview time is up and that if he has more to say, you can set up another appointment for the near future. - B. Thank the client for coming in.
-Tell him that his information has been very helpful and you will contact him if you need additional information. - C. Tell the client you would like to hear more, but that it will have to be postponed to some future date. - D. Thank the client for coming in, but explain that others are waiting so you must end the interview.
+- A. Tell the client that the interview time is up and that if he has more to say, you can set up another appointment for the near future. - B. Thank the client for the information.
+Tell him that you believe you have all that you need and that you will contact him if you should need additional information. - C. Tell the client you would like to hear more, but that it will have to be postponed to some future date. - D. Thank the client for coming in, but explain that others are waiting so you must end the interview.